 Muddy reviews: The Star Inn, Alfriston

 You’ve heard of The Star Inn, right?
-Such has been the hype surrounding this first joint hotel project of Olga and daughter Alex ‘The Hotel Inspector’ Polizzi in the Sussex countryside that journalists have been tumbling over themselves to review it since it soft-launched on 14 June – more than a year after its proposed launch (no thanks to Covid, obvs).
+Such has been the hype surrounding this first joint hotel project of Olga and daughter Alex ‘The Hotel Inspector’ Polizzi in the Sussex countryside that journalists have been tumbling over themselves to review it since it launched last year.

 A 15th century inn with 30 rooms in the quaint, quiet village of Alfriston, just a few miles from the coast, this is the perfect spot for exploring the increasingly sought-after county with Eastbourne 10km to the east, Brighton 20km to the west, and meandering rivers that take you down to pretty, pebbly local beaches.
 For the more intrepid, the South Downs Way skirts the village and takes you past the Seven Sisters cliffs to Beachy Head one way, or alternatively up to the South Downs national park (footwear warning: I’d give yourself some time on this walk and double socks, it’s 100 miles long).